Network security

 VPNs route traffic through shared entry points, creating potential security vulnerabilities if the VPN or user devices are compromised.
 However, NordLayer can easily solve this issue by assigning a dedicated (fixed) IP address to your business, removing this single point of failure.

-RDP allows remote workers to view and use applications that do not reside locally.
+RDP allows remote employees to view and use applications that do not reside locally.
 Instead, all data is stored either centrally or in the cloud.
 This essentially makes RDP a form of remote access screen sharing.

 Workers can carry out tasks as if they were using applications on-site.
 They can make code changes, maintain databases, communicate with co-workers, and edit texts.
 But nothing remains on their own device.